SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 -------------

-FORCAST has many keywords for time of integration with slightly different interpretation, including EXPTIME, INTTIME, and DETITIME.
+FORCAST has many keywords for time of integration with slightly different interpretation, including EXPTIME, TOTINT, and DETITIME.
 Due to the details of the setup for chop/nod observations in symmetric and asymmetric modes, the various integration times may not appear to match what was calculated using SOFIA Instrument Time Estimator (SITE).
-The keyword *TOTINT* is best used to compare what was requested/planned vs. what was observed.
-For example, if you planned to observe 600 sec on source, and *TOTINT* in the final combined file is 600 sec, then your observation has been completed.
-See below for a comparison of the various time keywords.
+From Cycle 10 onwards, SITE will be updated so that all times use EXPTIME and the mode (C2NC2, NMC, etc.) will be selectable for a better estimate of the observing time required.
+See below for a comparison of the total time keywords by observing mode.

 .. table:: Integration time keywords
    :name: time_table